 This Day In Writing History

-When he was fifteen, Ambrose Bierce left home to become a printer's devil (apprentice) at a small Ohio newspaper.
+When he was fifteen, Bierce left home to become a printer's devil (apprentice) at a small Ohio newspaper.
 In 1861, when the Civil War broke out, Bierce enlisted in the Union Army's 9th Indiana Infantry Regiment.
-The following year, he was made a First Lieutenant and served on the staff of General William Babcock Hazen as a topographical engineer, mapping out likely battlefields.
+The following year, he was made a First Lieutenant and served on the staff of General William Babcock Hazen as a topographical engineer, mapping areas that would likely become battlefields.
 He fought in the Battle of Shiloh, which at the time was the bloodiest battle in U.S. history.
-Bierce used the terrifying experience as the source for several short stories and a memoir, What I Saw Of Shiloh.
+Bierce used the terrifying experience as the source for several short stories and a memoir, What I Saw of Shiloh.

 Bierce continued fighting in the war and received recognition for his daring rescue of a seriously wounded comrade under fire in the Battle of Rich Mountain, West Virginia.
 In June of 1864, Bierce himself was seriously wounded at the Battle of Kennesaw Mountain.
 He spent the summer on furlough and returned to active duty in September.
 He was discharged in January 1865, but resumed his military career in the summer of 1866, when he rejoined General Hazen on an expedition to inspect military outposts in the Great Plains.